Willowgate: Scandal

 In October 1988, member of parliament Obert Mpofu accidentally received a cheque from a car company in Willowvale, an industrial area of Harare; the cheque had actually been intended for Alford Mpofu, a friend of Industry Minister Callistus Ndlovu.
-Obert Mpofu took the cheque to Geofrey Nyarota editor of the state-owned Bulawayo Chronicle.
-The paper had already built a reputation for aggressive investigations into corruption at all levels of government, and began to investigate.
+Obert Mpofu took the cheque to Geoffrey Nyarota, editor of the state-owned Bulawayo Chronicle.
+The paper, which had already built a reputation for aggressive investigations into government corruption, began to investigate.

 In the weeks following their discovery of the cheque, Nyarota and deputy editor Davison Maruziva learned that ministers and officials from the government of President Robert Mugabe had been given early access to buy foreign cars at the Willowvale assembly plant.
 In some cases, the cars were bought wholesale and resold at a 200% profit.
 Implicated ministers included Ndlovu, Political Affairs Minister Maurice Nyagumbo, Defense Minister Enos Nkala and Minister of State for Political Affairs, Frederick Shava, who was later elected as President of the UN Economic and Social Affairs Council in 2016.
 The newspaper published documents from the plant to prove its case, including identification numbers from the vehicles.

 Consequences

 In December 1988, Mugabe appointed a three-person panel, the Sandura Commission, to investigate the allegations.
 The Washington Post reported that the commission's hearings "struck a deep chord" in Zimbabwe, where citizens had grown to resent the perceived growing corruption of government.
 A provincial governor and five of Mugabe's cabinet ministers eventually resigned due to implication in the scandal, including Shava, Nkala and Nyagumbo, who at the time was the third highest-ranking official in Mugabe's party, the Zimbabwe African National Union (ZANU).
 Nyagumbo committed suicide by drinking pesticide.
 Other officials who resigned after being implicated in the scandal included Higher Education Minister Dzingai Mutumbuka, Matabeleland North Governor Jacob Mudenda, and Deputy Minister of Sport and Culture Charles Ndlovu.

-However, Nyarota and Maruziva were both forced out of their jobs with the state-owned paper and into newly created public relations positions in Harare.
-Though the men were given pay raises, Mugabe also stated that the move was a result of their "overzealousness", leading to public belief that they had been removed for their reporting.
-ZANU parliamentarians also criticized Nyarota and Maruziva, with the Minister of State for National Security Emmerson Mnangagwa stating that criticism was welcome, but "to the extent that the press now deliberately target Government as their enemy, then we part ways."
+Nyarota and Maruziva were both forced out of their jobs with the state-owned Chronicle and into newly created public relations positions in Harare.
+Though the men were given pay raises, Mugabe also stated that the move was a result of their "overzealousness", leading to public perception that they had been removed for their reporting.
+ZANU politicians also criticized Nyarota and Maruziva, with Minister of State for National Security Emmerson Mnangagwa stating that criticism was welcome, but "to the extent that the press now deliberately target government as their enemy, then we part ways."

 In popular culture

 The scandal featured prominently in the lyrics of Solomon Skuza's album Love and Scandals.
 In one song, he asks, "how can someone buy a car and sell it again?"
-In another, he sings of his love leaving him for "a guy who owns a Cressida", referring to the Toyota Cressidas assembled at Willowvale.
+In another, he sings of his lover leaving him for "a guy who owns a Cressida", referring to the Toyota Cressidas assembled at Willowvale.

 The scandal was fictionalized in George Mujajati's novel The Sun Will Rise Again as the "Sisida Scandal".